puppetlabs/puppet-docs/source/pdk/1.0/pdk_testing.md

 {:.task}
 ### Validate a module

 To validate that your module is well-formed with correct syntax, run the `pdk validate` command.
+By default, this command runs metadata validation first, then Puppet validation, then Ruby validation.

-Optionally, you can validate only certain files or directories, run a specific type of validations, such as metadata or Puppet validation, or send your validation output to a file.
+Optionally, you can validate only certain files or directories, run a specific type of validations, such as metadata or Puppet validation, or run all validations simultaneously.
+Additionally, you can send your validation output to a file in either JUnit or text format.

 1. In your module's directory, from the command line, run `pdk validate`.

-   This command runs metadata validation first, then Puppet validation, then Ruby validation.
-To run all validations simultaneously, use the `--parallel` flag and run `pdk validate --parallel.
+   * To run all validations simultaneously, use the `--parallel` flag and run `pdk validate --parallel.

    * To run just one type of validation on the module, specify `puppet`, `ruby`, or `metadata`.
 For example, to validate the module's metadata, run `pdk validate metadata`.